 The Campaign Trail

-In the weeks leading up to the contests, the Times Newsweekly/Ridgewood Times will feature in this column press releases and statements sent by the campaigns of the candidates on the ballot.
+In the weeks leading up to the Nov.
+6 general election, the Times Newsweekly/Ridgewood Times will feature in this column press releases and statements sent by the campaigns of the candidates on the ballot.

 The statements in this column do not necessarily reflect the views and opinions of the Times Newsweekly/Ridgewood Times or its staff.
 Mud-slinging statements which include personal attacks on candidates are omitted.

 Fresh off of City Council Member Eric Ulrich’s resounding primary victories, the Far Rockaway Jewish Alliance immediately endorsed Ulrich in his general election race against Addabbo.

 The Far Rockaway Jewish Alliance is the political group of the Far Rockaway Jewish Community.
 A bipartisan group, the FRJA works to improve the lives of residents in the greater Far Rockaway area through outreach and advocacy.
 The FRJA regularly meets with legislators, attends hearings, support candidates, register voters and gets out the vote on Election Day.

 Richard Altabe, a board member of the FRJA, said, “I believe that Eric Ulrich will best serve the needs of our community.
 Eric Ulrich has been a strong source of support for our community as a city councilman from the West End of the Rockaway Peninsula and we are confident that he will continue to serve as our advocate in the New York State Senate.”